markolbert/GPSLocator/docs/setup.md

 ![settings page](assets/settings.png)

 Fill out  the fields with information for your InReach device.
-Note that the app works with one InReach device at a time.
+Note that the app works with one device at a time.

 * The **User Name** and **Password** fields come from the web services access account you [set up with Garmin](web-services.md).
 * The **IMEI** field identifies your specific InReach device.
 You can find it on the [Devices](https://explore.garmin.com/Devices) website page.
 You'll have to log in with your regular Garmin credentials to get to the page.